-Northeast braces for snowstorm: schools shut, flights canceled
+Snowstorm pounds the Northeast, canceling flights, closing schools

 Schools affected

-New York Mayor Bill de Blasio tweeted Wednesday night that his city would close its schools.
-About 1 million students attend the city's 1,800 public schools, making it the largest school district in the US.
+New York Mayor Bill de Blasio tweeted Wednesday night that city schools would close.
+About 1 million students attend the city's 1,800 public schools, making it the largest school district in the United States.

-Boston Mayor Martin Walsh said the city's public school system would be shut Thursday, and he urged people to be "looking out for your elderly neighbors, disabled neighbors, neighbors who might not be able to help themselves."
-Boston has 125 public schools attended by about 56,000 students.
+Boston Mayor Martin Walsh also said the city's public school system would be shut Thursday, and he urged people to be "looking out for your elderly neighbors, disabled neighbors, neighbors who might not be able to help themselves."
+Boston has 125 public schools with about 56,000 students.

 The School District of Philadelphia, which has 134,041 students, is also closed for the day.

 Connecticut Gov. Dannel Malloy said state colleges and courts would be closed.
-"This is a serious challenge when you talk about 8-14 inches" of snow, he said.
+"This is a serious challenge when you talk about 8 to 14 inches" of snow, he said.

-Several colleges in the Northeast including all City University of New York (CUNY) colleges, Rutgers in New Jersey and MIT in Massachusetts are closed Thursday.
+Several colleges in the Northeast including all City University of New York colleges, Rutgers University in New Jersey and MIT in Massachusetts are closed Thursday.

 Don't call it a nor'easter

-The storm is expected to pack a punch, but it's not a nor'easter.
+The storm was expected to pack a punch, but it's not a nor'easter.

 Nor'easters get their name from the winds that blow from the northeast ahead of a storm's arrival as it moves up the Eastern Seaboard, remaining offshore.

-This storm will move from west to east, from land out to sea, so it can't be classified as a nor'easter.
+This storm is moving from west to east, from land out to sea, so it can't be classified as a nor'easter.

-The region did have a nor'easter on January 24.
-That storm jammed roads and caused major disruptions in air travel.
+The region had a nor'easter on January 24 that jammed roads and caused major disruptions in air travel.

 Up and down temps

-New Yorkers will experience a bit of "weather whiplash" as they enjoyed sunny, warm weather on Wednesday.
+New Yorkers may be experiencing a bit of "weather whiplash" after enjoying sunny, warm weather a day earlier.

-Temperatures on Wednesday set a new record high of 65 at JFK International Airport, nearly 30 degrees above average for early February.
+Temperatures Wednesday set a new record high of 65 F at Kennedy airport, nearly 30 degrees above average for early February.

-But the mild conditions proved to be short-lived as temperatures began plummeting overnight, paving the way for snow.
+But the mild conditions were short-lived as temperatures plummeted overnight, paving the way for snow.